AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## What do I do if I forget the remote connection password?

 You can reset your remote connection password.
-For more information, see [t9619.md\#section\_nmj\_5mx\_wdb](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using password authentication.md).
+For more information, see [Change the VNC password](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using password authentication.md).

 ## Why am I unable to connect to a VNC management terminal even after I reset my remote connection password?